 Suzette received her BS in Economics from the University of the Philippines-Los Baños and MA in Economics from Simon Fraser University (British Columbia, Canada).
 After her graduate studies, she worked as consultant in The World Bank in 2002-2008 on projects relating to linkages of economic development, environment and policy.
 She joined the IMPACT Center in 2007 as Research Associate and was promoted to Assistant Director in 2018.
 Her primary research programs include development of crop enterprise budgets and feasibility analysis of adoption of technologies, and novel or improved practices in agricultural crop production.

 Tim joined WSU in 2014 as a Ph.D. student and later began working in the IMPACT Center where he conducts Impact and Contribution analyses for Washington State industries.
 His research focuses on improving the accuracy of the data and tools used to provide economic guidance to policy makers and the general public.
 His primary interests are in regional development and industrial organization.
-He received his M.S. in Applied Economics from the University of Idaho in 2011 and defend his dissertation in fall 2018.
+He received his M.S. in Applied Economics from the University of Idaho in 2011 and defend his dissertation in the fall of 2018.